<?xml version="1.0" encoding="UTF-8"?>

 <image:title>WORKS</image:title>

 <image:caption>My Water Broke/My Autonomy Broke, 2026.
-Once a woman's water breaks, she may be put on a countdown before labor is induced medically.
+Once a pregnant woman's water breaks, she may be put on a countdown before labor is induced medically.
 This step often leads to an emergency C-section.
-The vintage toy vending claw pulls the baby out of the womb.
+The vintage toy vending claw grabs the baby out of the womb.
 The blue mirror beneath reveals a tiny sign between her legs, "WRONG WAY."</image:caption>

 </image:image>